Dave-21/LSSU-DTE-E-Challenge/README.md

 ## License

-This project is funded by DTE Energy and intended for research and educational use at Lake Superior State University.
 Licensing TBD based on final publication and data-sharing agreements.

 ---